Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 every college football team in the country, which was released last year.

-By means of our analysis, we hope to determine if any characteristics of fight songs (duration, number of tropes, etc.) are exclusive to particular college football conferences, or rather if songs have universal traits across the entire set of observations (all 65 colleges considered).
-We will utilize the `rank` variable to form connections between the performances of certain college football teams and their respective fight songs.
-For example, we may be better equipped to formulate conclusions about the similarities in the fight songs of higher-ranked (more successful) teams due to the addition of this new variable.

 ### Section 2: Exploratory Data Analysis

 We are interested in determining whether the number of times a fight